Getting Started

 You choose which pages to print.
 Each page thumbnail has a checkbox — checked pages are included in the print job, unchecked pages are skipped.
 All pages are checked by default, so clicking Print sends everything to your printer in one go.

-The Print button shows a count like Print (3/5) so you always know how many pages will be printed.
-Unchecked thumbnails are dimmed with a "SKIP PRINT" overlay so it's clear at a glance which pages are excluded.
+Excluded thumbnails are dimmed with a red tint and an "ADD TO PRINT" banner so it's clear at a glance which pages are excluded.

 Privacy & Security

 No. The Printer App does not collect, transmit, or store any personal data.
 It does not use analytics, tracking, cookies, or telemetry.
-The app works entirely offline and never communicates with any server.
 Your photos stay on your computer.
+The only network communication is a one-time license activation request — no photo data is ever transmitted.

-No. The Printer App makes zero network requests.
-It does not phone home, check for updates automatically, or send any data anywhere.
-It is a fully offline application.
-You can even run it without an internet connection.
+The Printer App is a fully offline application.
+It does not phone home, check for updates automatically, or send any usage data.
+The only network request is a one-time license activation.
+After that, the app works entirely without an internet connection.

 Your photos stay exactly where they are on your computer.
-The Printer App reads them for display and printing but does not copy, move, or upload them.
-When you save a layout, only the file paths and layout settings are saved — not the images themselves.
+The Printer App reads them for display and printing but does not move, rename, or upload them.
+When you save a layout or the app auto-saves your session, only the file paths to your images are stored locally — not the image data itself.
+Your original files are never touched.

 Saving & Projects